Viktor Giacobbo: Characters played

 plastic bag, which he carries all the time.
 His style of speaking is in fits and starts, aspirating, like a heavy smoker.
 He often begs for two "zwei Schtutz" (Swiss-German dialect for "zwei Franken" - "two Swiss Franks") to sleep at the Notschlafstelle (emergency/homeless sleeping shelter).

-A surprising aspect of Hinz' character are his (very seldom) intellectual thoughts.

-Example: when he has to interview fictional expert Stolte-Benrad (Patrick Frey) concerning Iraq, he awkwardly searches the question list, while the expert gets angry.
-The expert starts talking despite there's no question, but suddenly, Fredi interrupts him and claims, that the expert is wrong, because the discussed "region obviously was coined monotheistic".
+A surprising aspect of Hinz' character is his (very seldom) intellectual thoughts.
+For example: when he has to interview fictional expert Stolte-Benrad (Patrick Frey) concerning Iraq, he awkwardly searches the question list, while the expert gets angry.
+The expert starts talking despite there's no question, but suddenly, Fredi interrupts him and claims, that the expert is wrong because the discussed "region obviously was coined monotheistic".
 He shows bits of deep knowledge and blames the expert for a short moment - just to start talking about "black Afghan", "red Lebanese" and other types of the region's "shit" (hemp) afterwards again.

 Disguised as Fredi Hinz, Giacobbo moderated a programme of Viktors Spätprogramm, in which he interviewed the (real) sect leader Uriella.